Dervival/seattle-301d39/11-ejs/LAB.md

 - Employ CSS in a folder called `public` in your server heirarchy
 - Ensure the proper use of SMACCS principles.
 You and your partner(s) may choose to use float-based layout, grid-based layout, Flexbox, or a combination of these.
 - Style your site using a mobile-first approach.
 Make sure your site is responsive.
-Use the provided wireframes as a general guideline for the minimum styling requirements, while adding your own personal taste and color palette.
+- Use the provided wireframes as your guide for the layout and base styling.
+Add your own personal taste and color palette.
 - Using the `express` static mechanism, point the static root at the public folder
 - Link your CSS files so that they properly load into the browser